KrYoSoftware/KrYoLostArk/README.md

+KrYoArK 1.9.4 Update

+Chaos Fixes!

-KrYoArK 1.9.3x Custom Pixel Rotation Maker & Tweaks / Fixes To Chaos!
+Custom Pixel Rotation Maker

-+ Released Custom Pixel Rotation Maker!
++ Added IfNot Capture ( For Buff Detection)
++ Added Iffound Capture For Ease Of use.
+(No more saving screenshots & Cropping)

 ??
 I would Love to see the community Working together & Having fun creating these!